Recently Visited Pages

 Take advantage of this at-a-glance look at the pages on the SCC website you most often visit.
 Use this as a tool to navigate quickly to info you need the most.
 Take it one step further and click the star in the top right corner to ensure your favorite pages remain on your list of Visited Pages.

-Only currently registered students, faculty, and staff are allowed to use the databases off campus and you must use your Student ID number (or Faculty/Staff ID number) with "sc" at the end.
+Only currently registered students, faculty, and staff are allowed to use the databases off campus.

 For students it should look like this: 0213685sc